 Better Icon, illustration or SVG editing trick in Office

-Convert Microsoft Office Icons, Illustrations, Cartoon People and other SVG graphics into Office Shapes which opens up a lot more options for editing and recoloring the graphic.
+Get more from Microsoft Office Icons, Illustrations, Cartoon People and other SVG graphics by turning them into Office Shapes which opens up many more options for editing and recoloring the graphic.
 That includes ‘splitting’ a single graphic into parts that can be changed separately.

 Microsoft 365, Office 2021, 2019 and 2016 for Windows/Mac have an Icons feature in Word and PowerPoint which is really the addition of scalable SVG graphics.